PAPER: Why youth leadership when dealing with complex crises must no longer be ignored

 The position paper suggests that an intergenerational effort is the only way to address young people’s increasing distrust in institutions, solve the most pressing challenges of today and build up the world’s immune system ahead of the next crisis.

-It lays out concrete recommendations drawn from Extremely Together’s series of virtual youth consultations and online survey that engaged over 22,000 young people across the globe to reflect on the effects of the pandemic on young people’s PVE efforts.
+It lays out concrete recommendations drawn from Extremely Together’s series of virtual youth consultations and an online survey that engaged over 22,000 young people worldwide to reflect on the effects of the pandemic on young people’s PVE efforts.
 This year’s fifth anniversary of UNRSC 2250 on Youth, Peace and Security is a unique opportunity to accelerate the necessary shift from seeing youth as ‘not ready for the job’ to mainstreaming intergenerational co-leadership.